-Editor’s Note: This article is adapted from Randy Hain’s fifth and newest book, Journey to Heaven: A Road Map for Catholic Men (Emmaus Road Publishing), with permission of the author and Emmaus Road Publishing.
+Editor’s Note: This article is adapted from Randy Hain’s fifth book, Journey to Heaven: A Road Map for Catholic Men (Emmaus Road Publishing), with permission of the author and Emmaus Road Publishing.
 The book is available through Amazon.com, EmmausRoad.org or found in your local Catholic bookstore.

 If you liked this article, please share it with your friends and family using the Recommend and Social Media buttons below and via email.
 We value your comments and encourage you to leave your thoughts below.
 Thank you! – The Editors